kronostechnologies/tax-ca/README.md

 The `tax-ca` library contains up-to-date provincial and federal tax data and calculation functions.

 We built it so that we would have a single source of truth for taxes data across all of our applications.
-The initial version is derived from code from the `fna-engine`, `kronos-fna` and `kronos-express` repositories.
+The initial version is derived from code from the `fna-engine` and `kronos-fna` repositories.

 As we develop and update `tax-ca`, we will try to make it as application-agnostic as possible.